Dorval

 Dorval (/dɔrˈvæl/; /fr/) is an on-island suburban city on the island of Montreal in southwestern Quebec, Canada.
-In 2016, the Canadian Census indicated that the population increased by 4.2% to 18,980.
-Although the city has the largest surface area in Montréal’s west side, it is among the least densely populated.
-Montréal–Pierre Elliott Trudeau International Airport constitutes about 60% of the city's land; consequently, all of Dorval's population is concentrated in the southern part of the city.
+Although the city has the largest surface area in Montreal's west side, it is among the least densely populated.
+Montréal–Trudeau International Airport constitutes about 60% of the city's land; consequently, all of Dorval's population is concentrated in the southern part of the city.

-Dorval is the oldest city in the west side of Montréal, having been founded in 1667, and one of the oldest in Canada and North America.
+Dorval is the oldest city in the west side of Montreal, having been founded in 1667, and one of the oldest in Canada and North America.

 History

 The history of Dorval dates back more than 350 years to 1665 when Sulpician priests established a mission on the outskirts of Ville-Marie, a French settlement which later became known as Montreal.
 Dorval was originally named Gentilly.
 It was later renamed La Présentation-de-la-Vierge-Marie.
 In 1691, the domain of La Présentation, originally owned by Pierre Le Gardeur de Repentigny, was acquired by Jean-Baptiste Bouchard dit d'Orval. "d'Orval" (French for "of Orval") was added to Bouchard's name by his father Claude in reference his birthplace Orval in Montigny-Lengrain, France.
 It was incorporated as a village in 1892, a town in 1903, and a city in 1956 (in French it was termed a cité, an Old French term from which the English legal term "city" originates).